Guide to P60 Certificate & Claiming Tax Back:

 When will my P60 certificate be issued?

-Your P60 should be issued between 1 January – 15 February each year.
-Your employer is required to give you a P60 within 6 weeks of each tax year.
-If you do not receive your P60 from your employer, reach out to your local revenue office.
+In the past, your P60 was issued between 1 January – 15 February each year.
+Your employer was required to give you a P60 within 6 weeks of each tax year.

-Starting in 2019, P60 certificates will no longer be issued by your employer, as part of PAYE modernisation.
-Your end of the year statement will be issued by Revenue.
-(2018 is the final year that you will be issued a P60 from your employer).
+Since 2019, P60 certificates are no longer issued by your employer, as part of PAYE modernisation.
+Your end of the year statement is now available online (2018 is the final year that you will be issued a P60 from your employer).

 What does ‘Tax Credit’ mean on my P60?